Interior

 What is it like on the inside?

 It feels glassy, with big windows and a glazed roof.
-Rear and three-quarter visibility is hampered by bulky seats and the tapering roof, so you rely on the surround cameras when manoeuvring.
+Rear and three-quarter visibility is hampered by bulky seats and the tapering roof, so you rely on the surround cameras and the digital rear-view mirror when manoeuvring.
+Unfortunately the screen of the latter was so reflective in our test car that all we were seeing was shadows.

 Still, all this light emphasises the roominess.
 There's bags of legroom in the back, and the compact battery package gives enough foot space too, which is absolutely not a given in EVs.
 There should probably be an intercom to speak with those in the back seats.
-The back seat reclines a few degrees too.
+The rear bench reclines a few degrees too.

 The boot has a big floor area, but it's a bit shallow versus rivals, especially because the roller blind – a flimsy contraption – lies lower than it needs to.
-And there's no froot.
+And there's no frunk.
+Boot space is 571 litres, some way behind the cavernous 854 litres in a Model Y, but a fair bit more than the 520 litres you’d get in a BYD Sealion 7.

-Also screen-only are the aim of the door mirrors and the air vents.
+Annoyingly even the aim of the side mirrors is buried deep in a submenu of the 15.6in central screen, but Xpeng has at least added in manual direction control for the air vents in the facelift.
 Even in the screen, there's no stereo volume adjustment the passenger can reach.
-You really are paying a huge price for the visual simplicity.
-Discovering that it has actual electric window switches is like finding an oasis in the desert.
+You really are paying a huge price for the visual simplicity, although you do get some shortcuts along the bottom of the display.
+Discovering that it has actual electric window switches is like finding an oasis in the desert, and unlike in a Tesla you do get a small screen behind the wheel that shows your speed.

 The steering wheel has rollers and buttons.
 But their operation is unintuitive and shows you're really not supposed to go against what the car thinks is best.
 The roller on the left-hand spoke normally adjusts cabin temperature, and whenever you touch it, it turns on the air conditioning, even if you've previously turned the AC off because you just want fan-assisted ambient air rather than chilled.
 And you might operate it by accident because at certain times it becomes the cruise control speed setting.
 Aaaargh.

 The virtual voice assistant is a cheery animated robot on screen.
 But it doesn't assist much.
 "Navigate to Barnet Wood Road" is not an ambiguous destination instruction, is it?
-Despite our clearest BBC enunciation, it failed repeatedly to understand.
+And neither is “Play BBC Radio Two”.
+Despite our clearest RP enunciation, it failed repeatedly to understand.

 Featured